 Due Diligence Questions for Investors

-An investor must take several factors into consideration when conducting due diligence.
-First and foremost, he or she must evaluate the regional center, its track record of success with USCIS, and its ability to manage a project that will provide a return on the investment amount.
+An investor must consider several factors when conducting due diligence.
+First, he or she must evaluate the regional center, its record of success with USCIS, and its ability to manage a project that will provide a return on the investment amount.
 The following are key questions investors should examine when investigating a regional center in this regard.

 A regional center should be able to provide investors information on how many previous investors have filed visa petitions successfully.
 If any previous investors have been denied permanent residence, the center should likewise be able to provide the legitimate reasons for those denials and show that it has taken steps to prevent such issues with future petitions.
 Investors should keep in mind, however, that petitions are sometimes denied for reasons not owing to the regional center, as in cases where the denial is based on an issue with the source of investment funds, for example.